Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Jaipur National Handloom

 Located close to Amer Fort, this place sells authentic block-printed clothing, quilts, sarees, suits, and more.
 They also have a section dedicated to selling precious stones and jewels.
-There are more handloom shops like these across Jaipur, and best known by local tour guides and auto drivers.
+Note that you will get multiple products here but they are highly priced compared to buying them from individual places.
+This is because tourists don’t always have time to hop and shop, and find the city’s best delight under one roof.

 jaipur block print